hippytaffer/tutorial-jsonc/tutorial/new.md

 # Creating and saving a JSON object

 It is perhaps traditional when discussing an Object Oriented library to first introduce creating and deleting a new object.
 But, we have taken a backwards appproach: Introducing initializing a json\_object from a file or string first and then going to parsing the JSON data contained within.
-Now it is time to introducing creating a new JSON object and adding data to it and saving it as a file.
+Now it is time to introducing creating a new JSON object, adding data to it and saving it as a file.

 ## Json Constructors